LewisB321/ProjectScripts/README.md

 h - Hostname.
 Can be url or ip.
 Takes port number as an argument as well i.e. 172.17.0.2:3000

 w - Wappaylzer.
 Uses API of Wappalyzer tool.
-I have limited calls so be nice
+I have limited calls so be nice.
+MUST BE AN EXTERNAL FACING HOST

 r - Resource(skip).
 Skips the checks for /resources and /js if you know it's used for other purposes

 p - PHP(skip).
 Skips the checks for phpinfo.php and /phpmyadmin if you know the host isn't using PHP